AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 Before using a batch operation:

-* Upload customer data (XML files) to Azure Storage
+* Upload customer data (XML files) to Microsoft Azure Blob Storage
 * Create a Cloud configuration
 * Create Batch Data Store configuration
 * Upload templates and other assets to your Experience Manager Forms Cloud Service instance